 Sangre

+Defining identity in music and defining a multicultural identity.
 For bass, soprano, and piano

 Program Note